-A body lift is a surgical procedure to remove excess skin and fat tissue from the abdomen, hips, outer thighs, back, and buttocks, and to tighten muscles of the abdominal wall.
-A body lift is not a surgical treatment for being overweight.
-Obese individuals who intend to lose weight should postpone all forms of surgical body contouring until they have reached a stable weight.
+Brachioplasty (arm lift) is a surgical procedure that is used to help remove excess skin and fat tissue from the axilla and upper arm.
+Brachioplasty is not a surgical treatment for being overweight.
+Obese individuals who intend to lose weight should postpone all forms of body-contouring surgeries until they have reached a stable weight.

-There is a variety of different techniques used by plastic surgeons for a body lift.
-A body lift may be combined with other forms of body-contouring surgeries, including suction-assisted lipectomy (liposuction), or be performed at the same time as other elective surgeries.
-Your surgery may require additional treatments, such as blood transfusions, but this varies on a case-by-case basis.
+There is a variety of different techniques used by plastic surgeons for brachioplasty.
+Brachioplasty can be combined with other forms of body-contouring surgeries, including suction-assisted lipectomy or other elective surgeries.